ConstaT99/410project/README.md

 - Will classify a sentence to positive, neutral, or negative sentiment

 ## 3. Host a local server
 After installing the necessary packages, in your terminal, go to the sourcecode folder `cd sourcecode` and type in the following `npm install`.
 Wait until `npm` install all dependencies for you and a new folder `node_module` will generated.
-Then you need to open two command line, one for start server and one for bring our backend online. change directory to our project and `cd sourcecode` run `npm start` in the first commond line.
+Then you need to open two command line, one for start server and one for bring our backend online. change directory to our project and `cd sourcecode` run `npm start` in the first command line.
 For the second command line you will also need to change directory to project folder and `cd sourcecode` and then run `flask run` to host a local server in your computer.
 After that, you will be able to open the webpage http://localhost:3000 in your browser.

 PS: If you are facing a linbreak bugs when you run `npm start`.
 You can use `npm run lint:fix` to fix it.